CleasbyCode/jdvrif/README.md

 Complete!

-You can now post your file-embedded JPG image(s) on the relevant supported platforms.
+You can now post your file-embedded JPG image on the relevant supported platforms.

 user1@linuxbox:~/Desktop$ ./jdvrif -x jrif_28367.jpg